(Also known as a Fractured Metacarpal)

 - a graduated return to activity plan

-Despite appropriate physiotherapy management, some patients with this condition do not improve and require other intervention to ensure an optimal outcome.
+For those metacarpal fractures that do no improve, despite appropriate physiotherapy management, other intervention may be indicated to ensure an optimal outcome.
 The treating physiotherapist or doctor can advise on the best course of management when this is the case.
-This may include further investigations such as X-rays, CT scan, MRI or bone scan, extended periods of plaster cast or splint immobilization, surgery or referral to appropriate medical authorities who can advise on any intervention that may be appropriate to improve the metacarpal fracture.
+This may include further investigations such as X-rays, CT scan, MRI or bone scan, extended periods of plaster cast or splint immobilisation, surgery or referral to appropriate medical authorities who can advise on any intervention that may be appropriate to improve the metacarpal fracture.
 Occasionally, a bone graft may be required to aid fracture healing.

 Exercises for a metacarpal fracture

-The following exercises are commonly prescribed to patients with a metacarpal fracture following confirmation that the fracture has healed or that pain free mobilisation and strengthening can commence as directed by the surgeon.
+The following exercises are commonly prescribed to patients with a metacarpal fracture after confirmation has been received that pain free mobilisation and strengthening can commence as directed by the surgeon.
+This usually occurs following confirmation that the fracture has healed (or sometimes earlier, after internal fixation surgery).
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
 Generally, they should be performed 3 times daily and only provided they do not cause or increase symptoms.

 Begin this exercise with your forearm supported by a table or bench and your wrist and fingers over the edge (figure 2).
-Slowly bend your wrist forwards and backwards until you feel a mild to moderate stretch pain free.
-Repeat 10 times.
+Slowly bend your wrist forwards and backwards as far as you can go without pain, ensuring you feel no more than a mild to moderate stretch.
+Begin with 5 repetitions and build up to 20 over a number of days provided there is no increase in symptoms.

 Hand Open and Close

-Curl your fingers and thumb making a tight fist then straighten your fingers as far as possible pain free (figure 3).
-Repeat 10 times provided there is no increase in symptoms.
+Curl your fingers and thumb aiming to make a tight fist then straighten your fingers.
+Move in each direction as far as you can go without pain and provided you feel no more than a mild to moderate stretch (figure 3).
+Begin with 5 repetitions and build up to 20 over a number of days, provided there is no increase in symptoms.

 Finger Adduction to Abduction

 Begin this exercise with your fingers together as demonstrated (figure 4).
-Spread your fingers apart as far as possible pain free then return to the starting position.
-Repeat 10 times provided there is no increase in symptoms.
+Spread your fingers apart as far as you can go without pain and provided you feel no more than a mild to moderate stretch then return to the starting position.
+Begin with 5 repetitions and build up to 20 over a number of days, provided there is no increase in symptoms.

 Physiotherapy products for a metacarpal fracture